 Corporate Social Responsibility For Investors

 Investors can find CSR funds that hold either equities and bonds.
 Check big brokerage firms.
 For example, Fidelity’s ESG funds (Environmental issues, social issues, governance issues) and Vanguard’s FTSE Social Index Fund Investor Shares offer stock-based CSR options.
 The TIAA-CREF Social Choice Bond Fund offers a bond fund approach to socially responsible investing.
 Other options include the SPDR SSGA Gender Diversity Index, the iShares MSCI ACWI Low Carbon Target ETF, the VanEck Vectors Green Bond ETF and the Global X Conscious Companies ETF.

 - If you’re not sure how to find a fund or ETF that focuses on CSR, a financial advisor may be able to help.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you’re interested in investing in CSR-oriented companies, move gradually.
 Decide which of the four buckets you’re interested in and how much of your assets you want to allocate initially to a CSR investment.
 Be sure to monitor your choice, and as you move up the proverbial learning curve other opportunities will present themselves.

 Photo credit: ©iStock.com/AzmanJaka, ©iStock.com/Cecilie_Arcurs, ©iStock.com/cnythzl